 - Tools.
 After you get the ladder set up, you have to carry things up like a bucket for the gutter slop or a hammer or screwdriver for unanticipated repairs.
 This is when the “dropsies syndrome” can take over—and dropping a tool can cause serious damage or injury to anything or anyone below.

 - Hands and fingers.
 What’s inside those gutters besides decaying leaves and sticks?
 If you’re lucky, nothing.
 If you’re unlucky, maybe a sharp screw or downspout edge, which can cut a finger or palm wide open.
 Even if you escaped unscathed, you could end up catching a sleeve on a sharp edge or projection—and this can put you at serious risk of a fall.

 - Descent.
 Even if you’ve made it this far without dropping a hammer or slicing your fingers, you have to make it down the now-slippery, mucky steps of your ladder, which takes us to our next topic…

-It’s true.
+Ladders are dangerous.
 In fact, ladder safety is a serious issue in the United States.
-According to data compiled and tracked by the Centers for Disease Control (CDC), more than 500,000 people are treated for ladder-related injuries each year nationwide.
-A 16-year study tracking ladder injuries in the US found that more than 97% of them occur in non-occupational settings—like the home.
+According to data from the Centers for Disease Control (CDC), over 500,000 people are treated for ladder-related injuries yearly.
+A 16-year study tracking ladder injuries in the US found that more than 97% of them occur in non-occupational settings—like the home, when people climb ladders to clean gutters.
 This same research found that over the course of the study, ladder-related injuries increased by 50%.

 These ladder accidents cause fatalities and serious injuries; a third of falls result in fractures, many of the legs and feet.
 And 10% of ladder-related injuries result in hospitalization.
 Fatalities also occur in falls from roofs and ladders.